mattermost/docs/source/help/getting-started/organizing-conversations.rst

 When a channel is archived, it is removed from the user interface, but a copy exists on the server in case it is needed for audit reasons later.
 Because of this, the URL of a newly created channel cannot be the same URL name as an archived channel.

-Moreover, when a channel is archived, the contents cannot be searched by default.
-If you want to be able to search the channel later, either
+Moreover, when a channel is archived, the contents cannot be viewed, shared or searched by default.
+If you want to be able to view or search the channel later, either

-1. Ask your System Administrator to set ``ViewArchivedChannels`` to ``true`` in config.json to allow users to view permalinks and search for content of channels that have been archived; or
+1. Ask your System Administrator to set ``ViewArchivedChannels`` to ``true`` in config.json to allow users to view, share and search for content of channels that have been archived; or
 2. Leave the channel open, but post a message in the channel saying it's considered archived, such as ``# This channel is archived.``

 Converting Public Channels to Private (and vice versa)